qo06/VN-arabic-translation/README.md

 you are going to need to have a copy of the original game to be able to play it. all of these games are going to be in english

+whenever I am done with a game I'll upload the scripts here alongside a guide on how to install it. since renpy supports many devices, each device will have a guide for it.